cymhellfire/cymhellfire.github.io/_posts/2022-04-17-What-Happened-After-Press-Play-Button-In-Editor.md

 ![Create Instance Callstack](CreateInstance-Callstack.png)
 _Callstack of CreateInnerProcessPIEGameInstance_

-> This callstack occurred when *Play in Selected Viewport* and *Play Standalone* set.
-When play with other settings, the callstack may be different from shown one.
+> This callstack occurred when PIE start with *Selected Viewport* and *Play Standalone* set.
+When play with other settings, the callstack may be different.
 {: .prompt-tip }

 |Function|Main Operations|